Day 8 – Kubernetes Basics: Orchestrating Containers in Production

 PodSmallest deployable unit in K8s; can contain one or more containers.

-NodeWorker machine in the cluster, either physical or virtual.
+NodeWorker machine in the cluster, physical or virtual.

-ClusterSet of nodes managed by K8s to run applications.
+ClusterSet of nodes managed by Kubernetes to run applications.

 DeploymentDeclarative object defining the desired state of Pods.